lachlandeer/deprecated-lachlandeer.github.io-src/content/home/about.md

 My current research leverages tools from Machine Learning and Natural Language Processing, integrating their outputs into structural econometric models to understand:

 * The impact of social media content on consumer demand for new products
-* The interaction between offline advertising and online WoM
+* The interaction between offline advertising and online word of mouth
 * How the structure of online networks influence the spread of information & decision making

 <strong style="color: red;">I'm on the job market</strong>.
 I will be available for interviews at the AMA Summer Academic Meeting in Chicago from August 8 - 11.

 * My CV can be downloaded [here](files/lachlandeer-cv.pdf).
-* [Download](files/lachlandeer-cv.pdf) my Job Market Paper, "The Impact of Twitter on New Product Performance".
+* Download my Job Market Paper: ["Online WoM and the Performance of New Products."](files/lachlandeer-cv.pdf)